GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 If ``conda`` seems to be the only way to solve your case, make sure you only install the minimal dependency set.
 You can specify that set using a `conda environment yaml file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_, remembering to "pin" [#]_ your versions.

-If you are lucky enough to have a Python-only project, then use the `built-in capability <https://realpython.com/python-virtual-environments-a-primer/>`_ to create virtual environments.
+If you are lucky enough to have a Python-only project [#]_, then use the `built-in capability <https://realpython.com/python-virtual-environments-a-primer/>`_ to create virtual environments.
 These can be made portable by creating a ``requirements.txt`` file, which you share between your different accounts.
 If this is the approach you take, be sure and `pin your dependency versions <https://pip.pypa.io/en/latest/reference/requirements-file-format/>`_.

 .. tip:: You can reconstruct your computing environment by just the yaml or requirements file.
-This file should be version controlled too.
+As plaint text file formats, they should be version controlled too.

 Structuring your projects
 =========================